 Polish bus manufacturer Solaris has found its first customer for their new Urbino 12 hydrogen bus.
 The operator SASA Bolzano decided to buy twelve vehicles, as the manufacturer announced.
 The order also included an eight-year maintenance and service package.

 The buses feature a 60 kW fuel cell and several batteries.
-The batteries are charged either during braking by recuperation, by means of the fuel cell or via plug.
+The batteries are charged either during braking by recuperation or via the fuel cell or plug.
 Hydrogen can also be refuelled at the appropriate charging stations.
 The bus is propelled by an axle with two integrated electric motors, with an output of 125 kW each.
 Solaris indicates a range of up to 350 kilometres.
 Further details on the vehicle will be available at the UITP Global Public Transport Summit in Stockholm from 9 to 12 June, where the hydrogen bus will be officially presented.